In his first year, he was making more money than a plastic surgeon.

 AC: I noticed that you offer “Custom Retouching” on People Images – is this the first stock site to do this?

 Yuri: I believe it is.
 I’ve never come across it on any other site.
-We’ve chosen to offer this option for our clients, because it’s something we’ve been approached about quite a few times.
+We’ve chosen to offer this option for our clients because it’s something we’ve been approached about quite a few times.
 It’s quite often that a client finds an image that is almost what he’s looking for, but not exactly right.
-Maybe the image has been cropped so that the models arm is missing or the very top of the hair is not within the frame.
+Maybe the image has been cropped so that the model’s arm is missing or the very top of the hair is not within the frame.
 These are things that we can easily fix, and it won’t even take us long.
-We save all of our RAW files from all shoots, and because of this we are able to offer people this “custom retouching” at very low prices.
+We save all of our RAW files from all shoots, and because of this, we can offer people this “custom retouching” at meager prices.

-It’s also very common that people want to add their logo to the images or some kind of text.
-After all, we sell the images for commercial use, so people are of course interested in using them commercially, which often involves some kind of changes to the images.
-We are able to do this easily and make it look great at the same time, and it costs almost nothing.
+It’s also widespread that people want to add their logo to the images or text.
+After all, we sell the images for commercial use, so people are interested in using them commercially, which often involves changes to the images.
+We can do this easily and make it look great simultaneously, and it costs almost nothing.
 There is almost no limit to what we can do…

 AC: It also has this function called the aiBot – explain this to our readers?

-Yuri: It’s a quite brilliant thing, if I have to say it myself.
+Yuri: It’s a quite brilliant thing if I have to say it myself.
 It’s a small “robot” that helps you search for similar images using artificial intelligence.
-We have designed and engineered it in corporation with a team of German Professors and students.
+We have designed and engineered its incorporation with a team of German Professors and students.
 We love it!
-If you, for instance, are looking for images of a guy sitting in a specific position, and you’ve found two images where this position is shown, but none of them are really the image you want, you can place these two images in the aiBot and it will then find all images within our collection of people sitting in this position.
-It needs to similar images to find others.
+For instance, if you are looking for images of a guy sitting in a specific position, and you’ve found two images where this position is shown.
+Still, none of them are really the image you want, you can place these two images in the aiBot, and it will then find all images within our collection of people sitting in this position.
+It needs similar images to find others.
 It works so well that we sometimes can’t believe it!
-The code behind it is quite technical, but it uses a lot of different parameters and the more it’s used, the better it gets.
+The code behind it is quite technical, but it uses many different parameters, and the more it’s used, the better it gets.

 AI is one of my small passions and always has been.